 Two weeks after I made this design, I had a second dream with Nietzsche.
 I was in a small philosophy class.
 I was sitting behind someone who loved Nietzsche just as much as I did.
 He was telling me how happy he was being in this class.
 I replied stating that I love Nietzsche as well.
 After that small chat, I rested my head on my right hand, lost in thought, while staring at Nietzsche.
 He stared back at me replicating the same exact look.
 The odd thing is that he looked exactly like the design I made.
 It was eerie yet amazing.
 I felt a strange connection with him at that moment.
 Is that crazy?

 And now here I am… almost a month after making this design and I almost feel haunted by it.
 I used colors that always challenged me.
 I wanted the design to look like it could have been made many years ago.
 I wanted to use different shades of brown.
 During the design process, I found a dusty purple and gray blend that I wanted to keep, as a foundation.
 However, I didn’t keep it as a final version.
 I didn’t want to use much blue or any fun/bouncy colors and blends in this design because of Nietzsche’s expression.
 He looks very serious and I wanted to keep a focus on darker tones.
 I do love the journey I was on with this design.
-The textures are close to being perfection and I’m happy about that.
+The textures are close to being perfect and I’m happy about that.
 I spend hours trying to get the right balance in textures.
-Textures are the hardest part in every design.
+Textures are the hardest part of every design.
 Even when I have the perfect texture, it might not blend well with the design at the end.
 I made two versions of this design that I love.
-I will be posting my favorite on google+.
-The one that I think is technically better is in my shop.
-The link is above or you can click here.

 I think about the promise I made to myself that I wouldn’t post this design until I was moving in a more positive direction.
 I could move forward with my journey with color and dedicate my life to it without any barriers.
 I’m not there yet but I feel something has changed in me.